Der-Penz/Scored/README.md

 ![image](images/warped_dartboard.png)

+## How to use

+1. Preferably create a virtual environment with conda, poetry or whatever you use.
+2. Install the necessary requirements with `pip install -r requirements.txt`.
+3. Install the module locally `pip install -e .`

 ## Training

 To see how to train your own model and how to prepare and create a dataset, refer to [Train Instructions](train.md)